LinkedIn Personal Branding: A Complete How-To Guide

 When people think of Satya Nadella, they think of a leader who is visionary, cutting-edge, insightful, and a champion of diversity.

 This is no accident.
-Over the years the Microsoft CEO has built this personal brand through content on social media and traditional media, engagement with his audience and public appearances.
+Over the years, the Microsoft CEO has built this personal brand through public appearances, traditional media, and by being active on LinkedIn.

-As the world’s premiere business networking platform, LinkedIn is an ideal way to follow in the footsteps of influential thought leaders like Nadella (who also happens to “run” LinkedIn, after its acquisition by Microsoft).
-In this post, we look at the specific tools LinkedIn offers that differentiate it from other social media channels and how you can use the platform to build your personal brand and thought leadership status.
+LinkedIn personal brand building is an ideal way to become an influential thought leader in your industry.
+In this post, we look at the specific tools LinkedIn offers and how you can use the platform to build your personal brand and cement your thought leadership status.

 Why having a personal brand on LinkedIn is important